 We see patients through the Vanderbilt Urology Clinic and we constantly work to improve methods of care and patient outcomes.
 Our faculty believes in collaboration and works with colleagues in nephrology and engineering to design and provide the best endourology and stone management possible.
 This provides our faculty, residents, and fellows with rich experience in diagnosing and treating the most serious types of urologic conditions.

 To better treat and manage complex stone disease, faculty member Ryan S. Hsi, MD, initiated the Comprehensive Complex Stone Clinic with nephrologist Edward Gould, MD.
-The combined clinic is a partnership that works with the most difficult stone formers in all aspects of care, from prevention and medical therapy to surgical treatment.
+The combined clinic is a partnership that works with the most difficult stone formers in all aspects of care, from kidney stone prevention and medical therapy to surgical treatment.